h4mmad/forex/README.md

-A currency CLI tool with caching which allows to type in a source currency and multiple target currencies.
+A currency CLI tool with caching which allows to type a source currency and multiple target currencies.
 USD to currency conversion rates are fetched from `currencyapi` API and are cached.
 Source to target currency is then calculated based on the USD to each currency rate.